nathanrosspowell/pythonutils/README.md

 A bunch of scripts that may or may not be useful ever again

+### Version

+All of the Python is currently working with

+    Python 2.7

 ### Testing

 Run the `_testing.py` file to invoke all of the *TestRun() functions.